mmursil5/M-TabNet/README.md

-# Transformer-Multi-Encoder-Prenatal-Health
-M-TabNet: A Transformer-Based Multi-Encoder for Early Neonatal Birth Weight Prediction Using Multimodal Data
+# M-TabNet: A Transformer-Based Multi-Encoder for Early Neonatal Birth Weight Prediction Using Multimodal Data